jnettome/wordpress_kickstart/README.md

 ## Assumptions

   * Your webroot is `/files`
-  * Wordpress is a git submodule stored in `/files/wp`
-  * Your wp-content folder is `/files/content`.
-You should use this path to store your themes and plugins that you are working on
-  * `wp-config.php`, `index.php`, `.htaccess` on folder `/files` are configured to work with this folder structure described here
   * All writable directories are symlinked to similarly named locations under `/shared/`.
   * Your production stack is hosted on DigitalOcean